 Sometimes we all get stuck in a rut and need a good ol’ fashioned duvet day.
 Life affirming films are the best way to alleviate those rainy day blues (along with a large glass of Merlot).
-Travel films are great for inspiring some wanderlust but some go that bit further in changing our perceptions on life.
+Travel films and travel documentaries are great for inspiring some wanderlust but some go that bit further in changing our perceptions on life.
 These top travel related films tell the (often true) life stories of people that go though personal hardships and come out the other side with a wider perspective on the world and often themselves.
 A perfect pick me up for a rainy evening, or quiet afternoon in.

 The Top 5 Life Affirming Films Based On True Stories

 Into the wild

 Into the wild follows the true story of a young college graduate who leaves a career and life planned out for him by his parents to travel across North America.
 Spending some time at burning man and living with hippies.
 His ultimate destination?
 To live as one with nature in the wilds of Alaska.
 It’s a true coming of age film experimenting with the choices we all have in life.
 It’s a real wake up call for those that want to go against the grain and live on their own terms, not just follow the rules of society.

 The story of the Austrian mountaineer Heinrich Harrer, as told in this film adaptation of his autobiography, is truly inspirational.
 After escaping from a British detainee camp in India in 1944 and sneaking across the border into Tibet, Harrer had the rare opportunity to immerse himself deeply in a culture and a nation that was still largely cut off from the rest of the world at that time.
 As indicated by the film’s title, he ended up staying in Tibet for seven years, and he even became a close friend and tutor of the Dalai Lama.